-As the UK and the EU hold talks in Brussels on the terms of Britain leaving the European Union, the situation is as unclear as before June’s election.
+As the UK and the EU hold talks in Brussels on the terms of Britain leaving the European Union, the situation is as unclear as ever.
 So how can you prepare for the immediate and long-term future?

 Single market or Customs Union